AMMPTT/strux/ARCHITECTURE.md

 ### World

-The World is the central container that manages all aspects of the ECS.
-It holds references to entities, components, and systems, and coordinates their interactions.
+The World is the top-level container in the Strux ECS.
+It manages the overall simulation state and serves as the primary interface for creating, destroying, and querying entities.
+The World does not directly manage component data or state.

 Key responsibilities:
 - Creating and destroying entities
+- Managing the lifecycle of entities within the simulation
+- Coordinating system execution
+- Providing a high-level interface for entity queries
+- Updating the overall simulation state

+The World delegates the management of component data and state to the EntityManager.

+### EntityManager

+The EntityManager is responsible for managing the detailed state of entities, including their components.
+It handles all operations related to component data and state changes within entities.

+Key responsibilities:
 - Adding and removing components from entities
+- Updating component data for entities
-- Managing systems and their execution order
+- Managing the internal data structures for efficient component storage and retrieval
-- Updating the simulation state
+- Implementing the archetype-based approach for entity-component management
+- Providing efficient querying mechanisms for entities based on their component compositions

 ### Entity

 Entities in Strux are represented as simple `uint32` values.
 This lightweight representation allows for efficient storage and manipulation of large numbers of entities.
+The World creates and manages these entity identifiers, while the EntityManager associates them with component data.

 ### Component

 Components are pure data structures that can be attached to entities.
 They implement the `ComponentData` interface, which includes a marker method `IsComponentData()` for type safety.
+The EntityManager is responsible for managing the lifecycle and state of components attached to entities.

 ### System

 Systems contain the logic that operates on entities with specific component combinations.
 They implement the `System` interface, which includes an `Update(dt float32)` method.

-### EntityManager

-The EntityManager is responsible for creating, destroying, and managing entities and their associated components.
-It uses an archetype-based approach for efficient querying and iteration.
+Systems interact with entities and their components through the World and EntityManager interfaces.

 ### EventManager